david-dick/firefox-marionette/README.md

 - 1. The addons parameter to the [new](https://metacpan.org/pod/Firefox::Marionette#new) method must be set.
 This will disable [-safe-mode](http://kb.mozillazine.org/Command_line_arguments#List_of_command_line_arguments_.28incomplete.29)
 - 2. The visible parameter to the [new](https://metacpan.org/pod/Firefox::Marionette#new) method must be set.
 This is due to [an existing bug in Firefox](https://bugzilla.mozilla.org/show_bug.cgi?id=1375585).
-- 3. [REMOTE AUTOMATION OF FIREFOX VIA SSH](https://metacpan.org/pod/Firefox::Marionette#REMOTE-AUTOMATION-OF-FIREFOX-VIA-SSH) cannot be used with WebGL at the moment when jumping to a linux/bsd server.
-- 4. It can be tricky getting [WebGL](https://en.wikipedia.org/wiki/WebGL) to work with a [Xvfb](https://en.wikipedia.org/wiki/Xvfb) instance.  [glxinfo](https://dri.freedesktop.org/wiki/glxinfo/) can be useful to help debug issues in this case.
+- 3. It can be tricky getting [WebGL](https://en.wikipedia.org/wiki/WebGL) to work with a [Xvfb](https://en.wikipedia.org/wiki/Xvfb) instance.  [glxinfo](https://dri.freedesktop.org/wiki/glxinfo/) can be useful to help debug issues in this case.

 With all those conditions being met, [WebGL](https://en.wikipedia.org/wiki/WebGL) can be enabled like so;